dymensionxyz/rollapp-blueprints/random-number-generator/README.md

 npx hardhat run scripts/deploy_rng.js --network localhost
 ```

-This script will print message like this :
+This script will print the address of the deployed contract.

 ```
 Deploying contracts with the account: 0x84ac82e5Ae41685D76021b909Db4f8E7C4bE279E